caesiumCode/ordered-cache/README.md

 # ordered-cache
 Implementation of several cache data structures that maintain ordering on the key.
 In particular, Move-to-root tree (introduced by [Allen and Munro](https://dl.acm.org/doi/10.1145/322092.322094)) and Attach-and-splay tree are the main components of a paper I co-authored ([not available yet]()).
-The purpose of this program is to evaluate
+The purpose of this program is to evaluate the performance of ordered cache data structures.

 | Name | Codename | Restructuring Heuristic | Leaf Queue
 | - | - | - | - |